 I don’t think pasta bake has to be relegated to an occasional food thing- as long as what goes into it is full of nutrients, you can justify it as a relatively well-balanced meal most of the time.
 Whole wheat pasta, home-made sauce and lots of veg takes pasta bake away from being a sad student staple to a pretty decent meal.

 1 Medium White Onion

 10g Nutritional Yeast

 2 Linda McCartney Vegetarian Sausages (They’re vegan too, don’t worry)

 120g Whole Wheat Pasta (I use Fusilli but go for whatever wild type of pasta you fancy)

 100g Violife Mozzarella (I used the version for pizzas)

 6 Sprays Oil (standard 2 calories per spray can, i used olive oil)

 1. Preheat your oven to 230°C. Take out your frozen sausages and leave them out on the counter to defrost slightly.
 Put your tinned tomatoes, soya milk, tomato puree, nutritional yeast, sage, basil, salt and garlic powder in a mixing bowl.
 Using a hand blender, blend these ingredients into a sauce (I went smooth with mine but by all means leave it a bit chunky if that’s how you like your tomato).
-Add about 50mls of water to your sauce just to thin it out and give the pasta enough water to cook in.
+Add sweetcorn and about 50mls of water to your sauce just to thin it out and give the pasta enough water to cook in.